This article has links to products and services we recommend, which we may make a commission from.

 Address: A few stalls down the Cowboy Lady to the west at Chang Phueak Market across the Chang Phueak Gate, Chiang Mai

 This Thai dessert is made with glutinous rice, fresh mango, palm sugar and coconut milk.
-It is one of our favorite Thai desserts and one we wrote about in our article, 15 popular Thai desserts to indulge in.
+Absolutely delicious, it is one of our favorite Thai desserts.

 Best Street Food Vendor To Eat Sticky Rice in Chiang Mai